mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 ###### **IP conflict if HDM internal network configured with DHCP for Ubuntu and SLES**

-In HDM On-Cloud deployment, if the Internal network on the On-Cloud is configured for DHCP IP addresses, IP addresses assigned to migrated VM (WARM or TBC) with DHCP can experience lease timeout.
+In HDM on-cloud deployment, if the Internal network on the on-cloud is configured for DHCP IP addresses, IP addresses assigned to migrated VM (WARM or TBC) with DHCP can experience lease timeout.
 This is because on some versions of Linux distributions (mainly all Ubuntu and SLES distributions) DHCP lease is not renewed for the IBFT enabled NIC which is connected to the Internal network for TFTP/iSCSI booting.

 All the versions of Windows and RHEL/CentOS distributions are not affected by this issue.

-If the Internal network on the On-Cloud is configured for IP addresses with Static IP address pool, this issue will not arise.
+If the Internal network on the on-cloud is configured for IP addresses with Static IP address pool, this issue will not arise.

 Workaround:

-*   If HDM On-Cloud deployment is configured for DHCP IP addresses on the Internal network, configure DHCP IP address lease timeout to be greater than the time the migrated VM is supposed to stay booted on the On-Cloud.
+*   If HDM on-cloud deployment is configured for DHCP IP addresses on the Internal network, configure DHCP IP address lease timeout to be greater than the time the migrated VM is supposed to stay booted on the on-cloud.
-*   Configure the HDM On-Cloud deployment to use IP addresses with Static IP address pool on the Internal network.
+*   Configure the HDM on-cloud deployment to use IP addresses with Static IP address pool on the Internal network.

 (Ref: **DP-2777**)